,

 • Haddock, G., Maio, G. R., Arnold, K., & Huskinson, T. L. (2008).
 Should persuasion be affective or cognitive?
 The moderating effects of need for affect and need for cognition.
 Personality and Social Psychology Bulletin, 34, 769-778.

-• Haddock, G., Newson, M. A., & Haworth, J. (in press).
-Do memory-impaired individuals retain access to their attitudes?
-British Journal of Social Psychology.
+• Haddock, G., Newson, M., & Haworth, J. (2011).
+Do memory-impaired individuals remember their attitudes?
+British Journal of Social Psychology, 50, 234-245.

 • Huskinson, T. L. H., & Haddock, G. (2006).
 Individual differences in attitude structure and the accessibility of affective and cognitive components of attitude.
 Social Cognition, 24, 453-468.